amitkumar1278/tour-services/explorePlaces5-docker-mysql/README.md

 	https://docs.docker.com/get-started/

-## 2. Docker post-installation steps for Linux
+## Step 2.
+Docker post-installation steps for Linux

 This section contains optional procedures for configuring Linux hosts to work better with Docker.